-The production IfStatement: if (Expression) Statement else Statement is evaluated as follows:
+IfStatement : if ( Expression ) Statement else Statement

 - 1. Let exprRef be the result of evaluating Expression. - 2.
-If ToBoolean(GetValue(exprRef)) is true, then - a.
-Return the result of evaluating the first Statement. - 3.
+Let exprValue be ToBoolean(GetValue(exprRef)). - 3.
+If exprValue is an abrupt completion, return exprValue. - 4.
+If exprValue is true, then - a.
+Return the result of evaluating the first Statement. - 5.
 Else, - a.
 Return the result of evaluating the second Statement.